Tyler Ford, General Manager

 Roger McDonough, News Director, Host

 Roger McDonough was born and raised in Salt Lake City, but has lived in Argentina, Bolivia, Virginia, New Jersey and Southern California.
-He holds an MA in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a BA in English from the University of Utah.
-He is a practiced freelance print and radio journalist and joins our news team after several years in the nonprofit world.
+He holds an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
+A practiced freelance print and radio journalist, Roger joined our news team after several years in the nonprofit world.
 He previously contributed to KCPW with an award-winning local history segment that was developed in partnership with the Salt Lake City Public Library, where he worked for nine years.
 Roger says he is drawn to public radio because he’s an auditory learner, and calls radio “the best medium in the world.”
+He is currently the host of KCPW’s daily news show, The Rundown.
 Email him in English or Spanish at email@example.com.